 To ensure precision, the watch is equipped with a one-minute constant-force mechanism so that there is a consistent level of power provided to the tourbillon.
 It also regulates the motion of the minute wheel – creating a beautiful jumping minutes motion that allows for more precise setting of the time.
 Going another step forward, the watch is equipped with a perpetual calendar that displays the correct date taking into account leap years.

 In total, the mechanism, Caliber 184, consists of 1050 individual components.
 It is an exceptional work of horology and craftsmanship, with each component finely finished to exacting details.
 The watch case features a retractable minute repeater pusher.
 The smaller dial located on the top portion of the openworked face is offered in either blue grand feat enamel or in a silver grained version.
 Production is limited by the sheer amount of time it takes to produce a single watch.
-It retails for about $805,000.
+It retails for EURO 800,000.

 The movement of the watch consists of 1050 parts.